top of page

 Who can perform an abortion?

 It depends on the type of abortion and the week of pregnancy.
-In Washington State, physicians (medical doctors) and Advanced Registered Nurse Practitioners (ARNPs) can perform in-clinic abortion procedures and prescribe pills for a medication abortion in the first trimester of pregnancy (weeks 1-13).
-After then, abortion is restricted to in-clinic abortion procedures performed by a physician.
+In Washington state, medical doctors (physicians) and Advanced Registered Nurse Practitioners (ARNPs) can perform in-clinic abortions and prescribe pills for a medication abortion during the first 13 weeks of a pregnancy (the “first trimester”).
+After the 13th week, abortions must be done in a clinic by a doctor.

 What is a "self-managed abortion"?